McDonald Mudeye Nymph by Dick Marquand

 Tying a Dragon Fly Nymph with Ian Cole.

-A small dark coloured Muddler could also pass a Mudeye, provided you use lead to make it sink and not too much deer hair.
+A small dark-coloured Muddler could also pass for a Mudeye, provided you use lead to make it sink and not too much deer hair.